-I have contributed to the running of the Department's Undergraduate and Postgraduate modules, including our popular second level Art History module A226, Exploring Art & Visual Culture and A843 & A844, parts 1 and 2 of the MA in Art History.
-My online teaching contributions to part 2 of the MA (A844) are on understanding interiors, and on collecting and practice in the work of a twentieth century British designer, Enid Marx.
-I have also contributed a chapter on Chinoiserie in eighteenth-century Britain to the new Level 3 module, A344, Art & its Global Histories which starts in October 2017.
+I have contributed to the running of Art History's Undergraduate and Postgraduate modules, including our popular second level Art History module A226, Exploring Art & Visual Culture which I now Chair.
+My online teaching contributions to part 2 of the MA in Art History (A844) are on approaches to the study interiors, and on collecting and practice in the work of the twentieth century British designer, Enid Marx.
+I have also written a chapter on Chinoiserie in eighteenth-century Britain for the well received Level 3 Art History module, A344, Art & its Global Histories, which was launched in October 2017.

 She is the Convenor for Art History on the inter-disciplinary Arts & Humanities Level 1 module, A112 Cultures, which launched in October 2020.
 She edited, and authored on, the Art History block and on the module's inter-disciplinary teaching producing units on the Elizabethan country house, Grand Tour portraiture, Shakespearean imagery and on contemporary artists and place https://www.youtube.com/watch?v=4khO3RuGJ30.n

 Clare has also contributed films to Open Arts Objects, an innovative project that provides free open access films and teaching support materials geared to the Art History A-level, including: